Fireworks

 Who invented fireworks?
 Here's our quick history lesson!

-- Chinese people believed to have made explosive rockets in the 6th
+- According to some accounts, Chinese people make primitive, explosive rockets by the 6th century CE.

-- Arabian world acquires rocket technology from the Chinese around
+- The Arabian world acquires rocket technology from the Chinese around the 7th century.

-1540 and spread to England, France, and other European countries the
+Fireworks are in widespread use in Italy by the 15th century and spread to England, France, and other European countries during the 16th and 17th centuries.
+[5]

 - November 5, 1605: Guy Fawkes (1570–1606) attempts to blow up the English houses of parliament with gunpowder buried in the cellar, giving rise to the popular British custom of huge public firework displays on November 5 each year.

-- 20th century: American scientists Robert Hutchings Goddard swaps the solid fuel in fireworks for a liquid fuel system, pioneering modern space rocket technology that ultimately lands men on the Moon in 1969.
+- 20th century: American scientist Robert Hutchings Goddard swaps the solid fuel in fireworks for a liquid fuel system, pioneering modern space rocket technology that ultimately lands men on the Moon in 1969.

 Fireworks give joy and pleasure to many millions of people every